 - Recurrence of prolapse, incontinence, or both

 The FDA issued its first major safety warning related to vaginal meshes in 2008 because of possible injuries women were suffering, including erosion, pain, infection and urinary problems.
 The FDA then updated the alert in July 2011 to warn that use of these meshes transvaginally for prolapse offers “no evidence of greater clinical benefit” than if no mesh had been used at all.
 The warnings were in response to thousands of reported serious complications arising from placement and the use of the devices.

 Transvaginal mesh injuries can be severe and even life threatening.
-If you or someone you care about was the victim of a defective TVM, the Birmingham transvaginal mesh lawyers at Cory Watson Crowder & DeGaris are ready to fight for you.
-Pick up the phone and call us at (800) 852-6299 or fill out our free initial consultation form.
+If you or someone you care about has suffered from bleeding, infection, or pain after receiving a transvaginal mesh implant, the lawyers at Cory Watson Attorneys are ready to fight for you.
+Getting help from us is easy—just pick up the phone and call (877) 562-0000 or fill out our free initial consultation form.

 This law firm is not associated with, sponsored by, or affiliated with the New England Journal of Medicine or the U.S. Food and Drug Administration.